IT'S OFFICIAL: Philly's population drain is history.

 The gain might be tiny - it's only 0.56 percent - but it means the end to a 50-year population slide during which the city lost more than one-quarter of its citizens.

-Although the city only gained 8,456 residents in the last 10 years, it was enough for Mayor Nutter to celebrate yesterday.
+Although the city only gained 8,456 residents in the last 10 years (see graphic) - and will still be staring up at Phoenix when its 2010 census numbers are released this week - it was enough for Mayor Nutter to celebrate yesterday.

 "What it really is about is folks recognizing that this city is moving in the right direction," Nutter said at an afternoon news conference celebrating the end of the shrinkage.
 "Companies want to be here.
 We're growing jobs.
 We've changed some of the culture here in city government, and things are in fact improving.

 "It's certainly a snapshot, but I think it is an indicator of where things are going.
 And to be able to announce a reversal in the 60-year decline is spectacular."